samsquire/ideas2/README.md

 # 92. GUI Thunks

-It should be possible to queue operations on a desktop computer.
+Operations can be queued in a desktop environment without a macro recording functionality.
 See https://github.com/samsquire/gui-thunks

 # 93. Distributed spreadsheets